Benyamin Sönmez: Career

 By the time, he was 17, having proved his superior musical skills, he came first in the national cello contest.
 He was given a place within BBC soloists in 2000.
 He won a special award at the International Young Concert Artists Contest organized in Leipzig, Germany in 2001.

 Benyamin Sonmez earned a special prize in the 2006 Adam International Cello Festival and Competition in New Zealand.

-Sönmez, receiving great attention and admiration at each country he visited, had a rich repertoire from Bach to Sofia Gubaidulina.
+Sönmez had a rich repertoire, performing pieces from Bach to Sofia Gubaidulina.
 He also had master class performances with the great cellists like Rostropovich, David Geringas, Philippe Muller, Alexander Rudin, Stefan Popov, Frans Helmerson, Ruben Dobrovsky, Miklós Perényi and Yo-Yo Ma.

 Sonmez has also studied authentic performance of the Cello Suites of Bach, together with the master of baroque cello Anner Bylsma.
 Of the important music festivals, he was invited to the Schleswig-Holstein Musik Festival and Oleg Kagan International Music Festival in Germany, the International Adam Cello Festival & Competition in New Zealand, RNCM Manchester International Cello Festival in the United Kingdom and Istanbul International Music Festival in Turkey.

 His last invitation was to the 80th birthday of M. Rostropovich in 2007.
 Sonmez, who has performed duo concerts with Oxana Yablonskaya, played his art at important musical centers such as Vienna, Paris, Amsterdam, Moscow, New York City, Washington, D.C., and Istanbul.
 He was living in istanbul, Turkey.

 His repertoire included modern composers including Dmitri Shostakovich, Alfred Schnittke, Giya Kancheli, Sofia Gubaidulina, Ástor Piazzolla and Zoltán Kodály as well as the composers of Baroque and other eras.

 He played an 18th-century Matteo Goffriller cello from Venice, Italy.